opensearch-project/documentation-website/_benchmark/commands/info.md

 ## Options

-You can use the following options with the `info` command.
+You can use the following options with the `info` command:

 - `--workload-repository`: Defines the repository from where OpenSearch Benchmark loads workloads.